Tell a friend

 The teachers in your school have a duty to look after you.
 Ask about the anti-bullying policy at your school.

 You can contact ChildLine for free on 0800 1111, anytime.
-Our friendly counsellors are here to listen and support you and can advise you on how you can stop the bullying in your particular situation.
+Our friendly counsellors are here to listen and support you and can help you to stop the bullying in your particular situation.
 Find out more about contacting ChildLine

 Find a way to stay safe at school

 No-one should be too scared to go into school.
 You have a right to be there.
-Stay away from your bullies and stay in a group of friends when you don’t feel safe.
+Try to stay away from anyone who is involved in bullying and stay in a group of friends when you don’t feel safe.

 Walk home with someone or get a lift

-If bullying happens on the way home it can be hard to avoid.
-Walking with someone, varying your route or getting a lift can help.
+If bullying happens on the way home it might seem really hard to get away from the bullies.
+Walking with someone, changing your route or getting a lift can help.

 Ask your mates to look out for you